Skip to content

 typescript

-import { insertReactOnMutation } from '@ng-angular-stack/craft';
+import { insertReactOnMutation } from '@craft-ng/core';

 const updateUserMutation = mutation({